chenfubinops1/Elasticmod_Satur/README.md

 # Elasticmod_Satur
-stimation for elastic moduli of fluid-saturated rocks
+Estimation for elastic moduli of fluid-saturated rocks

 List of Matlab code files